dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 We have \<s>Hello\</s> because RoBERTa uses \<s> and \</s> special tokens.

 > BERT uses [CLS] and [SEP] as starting token and separator token respectively that correspond to RoBERTa tokens we mentioned.
+Note that RoBERTa also can have a separate classification token, but it is usually equivalent to the bos token (\<s>).

 Now if you give above sentence to **RobertaModel** you will get two 768 dimension embeddings for each token in the given sentence.